Runbook/runbook/docs/monitors/web-applications.md

 ### Timeout value

-This monitor has a timeout value of 3 seconds, if while performing the GET request the response is not received in 3 seconds the monitor will return failed.
+This monitor has a timeout value of 3 seconds, if while performing the GET request the response is not received in 3 seconds the monitor will return false.